The Double Eagle in Golf: Its Meaning and History

 In golf, "double eagle" is a scoring term that refers to a score of 3-under par on a hole.
 The specific scores that result in a double eagle are: If you play enough golf you might run across a par-6 hole, and on a par-6 a double eagle is a score of 3.
 Double eagles are impossible on par-3 holes (3-under on a par-3 hole is zero).

 Doubles eagles are much rarer than holes-in-one because they (almost always) require holing out a stroke played from a fairway, as opposed to holing out a shot played off a tee on a par-3.
 If a golfer makes a double eagle on a par-4, that would be a tee shot, but it's also a shot the acer wouldn't call a double eagle — they'd call it a hole-in-one.
-Most double eagles happen on par-5 holes when, after a long driver, the golfer hits the green on his second stroke and the ball rolls into the hole.
+Most double eagles happen on par-5 holes when, after a long drive, the golfer hits the green on his second stroke and the ball rolls into the hole.
 As an example of their rarity, in the entire history of The Masters Tournament, only four double eagles have been scored.

 Synonyms for 'Double Eagle'